 "Unlike their earlier tactic of avoidance, most manufacturers now realize how helpful it can be to have a favorable cost-effectiveness assessment from ICER," Whitrap said.

-Dupixent hit the market at about $37,000 per year after rebates, Whitrap said, which was "far lower" than Wall Street analysts had expected.
+Dupixent hit the market at a list price of $37,000 per year, which Whitrap said was "far lower" than Wall Street analysts had expected.
 ICER endorsed it as cost-effective (though it would later conclude Dupixent isn't cost-effective in asthma).